joycesadka/joycesadka.github.io/_pages/research.md

 **Publications**
 ---

+Global challenges and global skills: Lessons from the revision of a law degree study plan in Mexico, _with Ana Zorrilla, European Journal of Legal Education, 6(1):267-290, 2025_

 [Information and Bargaining through Agents: Experimental Evidence from Mexico's Labor Courts](https://academic.oup.com/restud/advance-article/doi/10.1093/restud/rdae003/7596323), _with Enrique Seira and Christopher Woodruff, Review of Economic Studies, 2024_

 How much is it worth?
 Evidence on Back Pay in Unfair Dismissal Cases in Mexico, _with Jorge Luis Silva Méndez, Comparative Labour Law and Policy Journal, 36:411-422, 2015_